pgcentralfoundation/pgrx/cargo-pgx/README.md

 ARGS:
     <PG_VERSION>    Do you want to test for Postgres 'pg10', 'pg11', 'pg12', 'pg13', or 'all' (default)?
+    <TESTNAME>      If specified, only run tests containing this string in their names
 ```

 ## Building an Installation Package